This Cincinnati girl hopped on a plane and became a New Yorker for a few days!

-The “Platform and Marketing Panel” was about using social media to get yourself out there and was helpful to me, as a blogger and Twitter-user.
-Not only was it a relaxed and funny panel, the women leading it had important advice; A WEBSITE IS NECESSARY, but don’t feel pressured to use Twitter, Instagram, etc. if it’s not your style.
-I left that panel early to hear Javaka Steptoe in the next room.
-If you follow my blog, you know that I love picture books and Steptoe’s book, Radiant Child is a masterpiece.
+The “Platform and Marketing Panel” was about using social media to get your name out there and was helpful to me, as a blogger and Twitter-user.
+Not only was it a relaxed and funny panel, the women leading it had important advice; A website is necessary, but don’t feel pressured to use Twitter, Instagram, etc. if it’s not your style.
+I left the panel early to hear Javaka Steptoe in the next room.
+I love picture books and Steptoe’s book, Radiant Child, is a masterpiece.
 One of my favorite quotes from his talk was: “Good illustrations go deep.
 They tell the story that is not being told.”
 So true!
-How many layers of story can a great illustrator/writer team pack into a picture book??
+How many layers of story can a great illustrator-writer team pack into a picture book?

-Kweli was a day full of knowledge, powerful people and thoughtful dialogue.
+Kweli was a day of knowledge, powerful people and thoughtful dialogue.
 During breaks we mingled, ate delicious bagels, sandwiches, salad and brownies and talked and laughed and connected.
-That’s what this conference was for; making genuine connections.
-Authors had the opportunity to get their manuscripts critiqued at this conference too & I won a bag full of diverse books for answering a trivia question correctly!
+That’s what this conference was for, making genuine connections.
+Authors also had the opportunity to get their manuscripts critiqued at this conference and I won a bag full of diverse books for answering a trivia question!
 Woo hoo! 😀 Thank you Kweli Journal!

 Kweli is something to protect and support for years to come.
-Most of the people in attendance were Native women & women of color; being in that room was unforgettable, for me at least.
-Aspiring authors and illustrators of color, publishing professionals, booksellers and librarians, THIS is the conference for finding community with like-minded people who are doing the work to bring about more #ownvoices, diverse authors and diverse content in children’s literature.
+Most of the people in attendance were Native women & women of color.
+Being in that room was unforgettable.
+Aspiring authors and illustrators of color, publishing professionals, booksellers and librarians, THIS is the conference to find community with like-minded people who are doing the work to bring about more #ownvoices, diverse authors and diverse content in children’s literature.
 For white authors who truly want to write diversely, this is where you should’ve been.
-In her article “Who Can Tell My Story,” Jacqueline Woodson talks about the importance of sitting at someone’s table and having “dipped the bread of their own experiences into our stew”…this was the table.
+In her article “Who Can Tell My Story,” Jacqueline Woodson talks about the importance of sitting at someone’s table and having “dipped the bread of their own experiences into our stew.”
+This was the table.

 See you at Kweli 2018!